neos/neos-development-collection/TYPO3.Neos/Documentation/HowTos/SelectingPageTemplate.rst

 But now how to link this TypoScript path to your node type?
 For this we can have a look at the TypoScript `root` path.
-This `root` path is a `TYPO3.TypoScript:Case` object, which will render the `page` path by default.
+This `root` path is a `TYPO3.TypoScript:Case` object, which will render the `/page` path by default.
 But you can add your own conditions to render a different path.

 In our case we will add a condition on the first position of the condition::